 - A study published by the U.S. Consumer Product Safety Commission found that 75% of range or stove fires started with food ignitions.
 Forty-three percent began with cooking oil; 33% started with fish or meat.
 Sixty-three percent of the range or stove fires beginning with food occurred when someone was frying.

-- Fifty-eight percent of the people who were injured in non-fatal reported home cooking fires during 2005-2009 were injured when they tried to fight the fire themselves.
+- Fifty-five percent of the people who were injured in non-fatal reported home cooking fires during 2005-2009 were injured when they tried to fight the fire themselves.

 Source: NFPA's Fire Analysis & Research Division